 - Easily block USBs, optical media, mobile devices, SD cards, and other removable media

-- Disable wireless connections through Bluetooth, infrared, and WiFi
+- Disable wireless connections through Bluetooth devices, infrared, and WiFi

 - Block employees from using scanners, printers, and cameras to steal sensitive data

 Monitor USB Activity for Suspicious and High-risk Behaviour

-AccessPatrol’s USB control features include a USB activity monitor for increased visibility into high-risk data transfers.
+AccessPatrol’s device control features include a USB activity monitor for increased visibility into high-risk data transfers.

 - Receive real time email alerts when employees violate your endpoint security policies

 - USB file tracing features allow you to to see files that have been copied, created, deleted, or renamed on removable media devices

 - Review USB activity logs to trace data breaches back to their source

-AccessPatrol’s DLP solutions give you the USB device control features you need to protect sensitive data.
+AccessPatrol’s device control solutions give you the features you need to ensure data protection against portable devices.